freenas/freenas-docs/userguide/snippets/unified-storage-array.rst

 For racks with square holes, snap the mounting brackets in the outer rail into the front and back of the rack frame.
-The brackets use a spring-loaded locking mechanism and do not require mounting screws. holes at either end of the rail into the mouting holes.
+The brackets use a spring-loaded locking mechanism and do not require mounting screws. holes at either end of the rail into the mounting holes.

 .. figure:: images/tn_rack_square_holes.png